norealm/expression-lite/doc/Advanced.md

 The scanner is the component that convert a string into a series of tokens.
 We have 2 interfaces to define the work of the scanner, `IScannerFactory` and `IScanner`.

-As the name implies, the `IScannerFactory` represent the factory class which creates the scanner instances, and the created scanner is implementing the `IScanner` interface.
+As the name implies, the `IScannerFactory` represent the factory class which creates the scanner instances, and the created scanner implements the `IScanner` interface.

 The type `ScannerOptions` have properties to customize the scanner working: